 Testing is available at the main testing centers (Clearwater, Seminole, St. Petersburg/Gibbs and Tarpon Springs campuses) on:

-CLEP's are offered at the Clearwater, Gibbs and Seminole campuses.
+CLEP's are offered at the Clearwater, Gibbs and Seminole campuses by appointment only.

 At SPC, we encourage all incoming students to take a placement test.

 That's one of the best ways to predict your readiness for college work.

 And it's free.